qiskit-community/qopt-best-practices/README.md

 - The current structure is not all definitive, expect directories will be added/renamed/moved around.

-- The current code is tested in `tmp.pynb`
+- The current code is tested in `tmp.ipynb`
 (top level directory) as a temporary measure until the layout of the repository is decided.
 Proper unit tests will follow.